 We need core stability to support the structure during movement as well.

 Core activation is critical when it comes to effective core training.
-But all too often, people will hold, for example, a plank, and instead of focusing on really getting the core firing, they’ll be thinking about what’s for dinner or an email they need to send after the training session.
+But all too often, people will hold, for example, a plank, and instead of really getting the core firing, they’ll be thinking about what’s for dinner or an email they need to send after the training session.

 To do this effectively, we need what is called intra-abdominal pressure.
 The ability to get your navel in toward your spine.
 Really drawing the stomach helps the deeper muscles like the TVA function correctly.